Natural Environmentally Friendly Products

 Unroll the towel, then stretch the sweater to the size you want

 .
 To give a piece of something to someone else.

 To give out your portion to be use

 is the joint use of a resource or space.
 In its narrow sense, it refers to

 joint or alternating use of inherently finite goods, such as a common

 pasture or a shared residence.
-It is also the process of dividing and
+It is also the process of

-distributing.
+.
 There are many examples of this also happening in nature.